 Summer at Park!

 Jean Devine led a two-week Meadowscaping Club for nine elementary school campers at the Park School in Brookline, MA last summer.
-MS4B provided campers in Summer at Park 2017 with fun, activity-rich daily sessions during pre-camp Week A and Session 1 (Weeks 1 and 2).
-Jean guided campers through learning activities interspersed with their planting a section of repurposed lawn with native flowers, shrubs, and grasses.
+MS4B provided campers in Summer at Park 2017 with fun, activity-rich daily sessions.
+During[JD1] Session 1 Jean guided campers through learning activities interspersed with their planting a 350 sq. ft. area of [JD2] repurposed lawn with native flowers and regular summer camp activities.

-Campers got dirty while planting and watering “their” native-plant meadow.
+Campers got dirty and had tons of fun while designing, planting, labeling, and watering “their” native-plant meadow.
 The meadowscaping experience is the educational tool for presenting our unique curriculum.
-Campers increased their environmental literacy through activities that incorporated STEAM subjects, while the meadow and these activities become a window to view the natural world.
+Campers increase their environmental literacy through activities that incorporate STEAM subjects, while the meadow and these outdoor learning activities become a window to view the natural world.

 The Park School campus is environmentally significant, and adding a meadow increased the property’s appeal to birds, pollinators, and other important species above and below ground.
-To increase recognition of the value of the site as wildlife habitat, we are helping the Park School apply for National Wildlife Habitat Certification.
-Also, we teach students how they can participate in new programs such as Cornell Institute of Ornithology’s e-bird (electronic bird reporting) and the Nature Conservancy’s Habitat Network.
-The Park campus will become a meadow and bird-watching site through connection with these organizations.
+To increase recognition of the value of the site as wildlife habitat, the Park School applied for and received National Wildlife Habitat Certification in early 2018.
+A dedication ceremony will occur at the start of Season 2 of “Let’s Build a Meadow” at Summer at Park.

 In the summer of 2016, Meadowscaping was delighted to partner with the Waltham YMCA to present the Waltham Y Meadow Club to 2nd through 5th grade campers.
 Both organizations believe strongly in providing youth with meaningful outdoor experiences that empower them to be active participants in society.